Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 #### <a name="parent_dir"></a> The parrent directory (..)

 The other special directory (**..**) we see when running **ls -a** is shorthand for the parent or the current directory.
-Typyng
+Typing

 ``` bash
 cd ..
 ```
-will move you to one direcctory up in the file system's heirarchy.
+will move you to one directory up in the file system's hierarchy.
 If you typed this from the **learn_unix** directory, this will take you to the home directory.